HERA-Team/hera_mc/INSTALL.md

 ### Basic OS X PostgreSQL installation

+There are many options for installing postgres, several of which are described and linked on this page: https://www.postgresql.org/download/macosx/.
+For the instructions below, we are following the installation of the app version, found
-Install the app found here: http://postgresapp.com/, and follow steps 1 and 2 on that page.
+here: https://postgresapp.com/.
+Follow steps 1 and 2 on that page, and optionally step 3.

 The app will initialize three databases `postgres`, `template1`, and `<username>`, where username is your username on your system.
 You can double click any of these dbs, or use the